In the Chart Module, double-click a procedure to edit.

 Hide Graphics: Check this box to hide this procedure on the Graphical Tooth Chart.

-Clinic: If using Clinics, the clinic associated with this procedure.
+Clinic: The clinic associated with this procedure.
 Only visible when Clinics is turned on.

 Diagnosis: You can select one diagnosis per procedure.
 If a procedure requires more than one diagnosis (for instance: cracked tooth, IP, Apical perio) add them as notes.
 Diagnoses do not affect the graphical tooth chart.
-Customize options in Definitions, Diagnosis.
+Customize options in Definitions: Diagnosis Types.
 To see diagnoses separately from the proposed treatment, see the comments regarding the Condition (Cn) Status.

 E-claim Note: A place for short notes that pertain to this procedure.
 Limited to 80 characters.
-It should be used rarely and is only sent in E-Claims; it will not print on paper claims.
+It should be used rarely and is only sent in e-claims; it will not print on paper claims.
 The note is procedure level, not a claim level.
-To enter a Claim Note, see Claims.
+To enter a claim note, see Edit Claim - General Tab.

 Procedure Status: The procedure status can be one of the following:

-Notes: This Text Box is for Procedure Notes and is usually empty until the procedure status is Set Complete.
+Notes: For Procedure Notes.
+Usually empty until the procedure status is set complete.
 Once set complete, default procedure notes are automatically copied and staff can make changes to the notes as needed.
-If a default procedure note contains an Auto Note (and the preference 'Procedures Prompt for Auto Note' in Chart Module Preferences is checked) reopening the procedure will trigger any auto note prompts.

-Signature: Sign the note electronically (see Electronic Signatures).
+Signature/Initials: Sign the note electronically (see Electronic Signatures).
 The user tied to the note is indicated in the User box above the Notes area.
-By default this is the logged on user.
-To override the user, click [...] then enter log on credentials.
 If a note is edited later, or the user is changed, the signature will be cleared.

 Delete: Hide this procedure.
 The procedure will appear to be deleted, but will actually be hidden.
 Procedures attached to an adjustment, payment, or payment plan cannot be deleted.
 Be very careful to make sure you don't lose any clinical information and that the Account remains accurate.
-Deleted procedures can only be viewed in Audit mode on the Show tab.
+Deleted procedures can only be viewed in Audit mode on the Show Chart Views.